How lawyer Alan Dershowitz plans to defend Trump during the impeachment trial - Local News 8

 Dershowitz said on CNN’s “State of the Union” that he would be paraphrasing former Supreme Court Justice Benjamin Curtis, who served as the chief counsel during Johnson’s impeachment, in saying the framers of the Constitution intended for impeachable conduct to mean “criminal-like conduct.”

 “(Curtis) argued successfully to the Senate that criminal-like conduct is required.
 That argument prevailed.
 I will be making that argument as a lawyer on behalf of the President’s defense team against impeachment.
 That’s my role.
 It’s very clear.
-I have done it before,” Dershowitz said.
+I have done it before,” Dershowitz, a constitutional law professor at Harvard Law School, said.

 Dershowitz’s argument hinges on the consideration by the Senate that neither of those charges qualify as “criminal-like conduct.”